What is a Stock? A Teen’s First Guide

 Here are some key concepts to understand when it comes to stocks:

-• Shares: A share is a single unit of stock.
-When you buy a stock, you’re buying a certain number of shares.
+- Shares: A share represents a single unit of ownership in a company.
+When you buy a stock, you’re buying a share of that company.

 Real-World Examples